March 23, 2021

 Outdated SAP labeling methods, such as hard coding label templates in SAPscript or using complex form layouts in Smart Forms require IT intervention, which can delay operations longer, especially when a limited number of IT staff are on-site due to social distancing.
 This challenge is compounded when relying on paper-based quality assurance, which can further complicate label changes and increase the chance of human errors or potentially disastrous recalls.

 Printing labels can also be a challenge in and of itself.
 One legacy method of SAP labeling is sending raw data via the spooler to legacy software.
 The spooler is built for batch printing of documents and slows down the printing process if on-demand label printing is required.
 It also offers no return path for print previews or a final quality check before label printing, often resulting in errors and costly reprints.
-Another approach involves building custom, in-house SAP integrations, but this can take months and be cost intensive.
+Another approach involves building custom, in-house SAP label printing integrations, but this can take months and be cost intensive.

 When a business’ success hinges on optimal performance – speed, efficiency, and accuracy – organizations can’t risk delaying supply chains and reducing visibility via subpar labeling.